quixio/quix-streams/docs/windowing.md

     In Quix Streams, **windows always use event time**.
     The event time is obtained from the timestamps of incoming Kafka messages.

     Every windowed aggregation tracks the event time for each **message key**.
-    It stores the **maximum observed timestamp** for each **message key**,
-    this timestamp is used as a current time in the stream.
+    It stores the **maximum observed timestamp** for each **message key**, and this timestamp is used as a current time in the stream.

-    The maximum observed timestamp is used to determine whether the incoming event is "late" or not.
+    The maximum observed timestamp is used to determine whether the incoming event is late or on-time.
-    See [Lateness and Out-of-Order Processing](#lateness-and-out-of-order-processing) for more info.
+    See [Lateness and Out-of-Order Processing](#lateness-and-out-of-order-processing) for more info about lateness.

 ### Extracting timestamps from messages
 By default, Quix Streams uses Kafka message timestamps to determine the time of the event.